I still remember the first time I confronted Munich’s beast-like public transport system.

 If you are only travelling a short distance of less than 4 stops by public transport (and don’t plan to do it often), look into the Short Trip Ticket (Kurzschrecke), which is basically half price and allows you to travel up to four stops (2 max on U-Bahn and S-Bahn).

 If you are travelling alone and think you will take less than 2 one-way trips per day, then buy a Single Ticket (Einzelfahrkarte) when you need it, or invest in a Stripe Ticket (Streifenkarte) if you plan to take multiple trips throughout your visit.

 If you are travelling alone and think you will take more than 2 one-way trips per day, get a Day Ticket (or the three day option, depending on how long you’re staying).

-If you are with a few friends and intend to use public transport often in Munich, definitely get a Group Day Ticket (or the three day option, depending on how long you’re staying).
+If you are with a few friends and intend to use public transport often in Munich, definitely get a Group Day Ticket.

 If you are staying for a week or more, look into purchasing an IsarCard (there are weekly or monthly options).